Best Steps Of Growing Calla Lilies In Containers

 - Once two to three genuine leaves have emerged, transplant the healthiest and strongest seedlings to four-inch pots filled with potting soil, one seedling per pot.
 Small or slow-growing seedlings should be thinned or discarded.

-- In their first year, keep seedlings in bright light with constant water and provide protection from the hot afternoon sun.
+- In their first year, keep seedlings in bright light with constant water and protect from the hot afternoon sun.

 - Plants can be overwintered indoors and then planted outside the following spring.